Consulting in Spine, Regenerative Medicine, & Performance

 Movement & Performance Lens

-I am particularly interested in working with teams that are serious about building evidence-aligned, clinically meaningful solutions in spine and regenerative medicine.
+I work with teams focused on building clinically meaningful, evidence-aligned solutions in spine and regenerative medicine.

-If you are looking for a perspective grounded in both medicine and movement, I would be glad to connect.
+If you value a perspective grounded in both medicine and movement, I’m open to connecting.

 Most innovation in spine and regenerative medicine struggles at the point of real-world application.